 This document explains the procedures used to provide chemical and physical properties, factor values and screening concentration benchmarks for substances listed in SCDM.
-The factor values and benchmarks supersede any previous values provided by SCDM, beginning June 2016.
-These new values and benchmarks reflect the EPA's methodology for determining risk, as described in the EPA's Risk Assessment Guidance for Superfund (RAGS) Volume 1: Human Health Evaluation Manual, Part F: Supplemental Guidance for Inhalation Risk Assessment and Part B: Development of Risk-based Preliminary Remediation Goals (EPA-540-R-070-002/OSWER 9285.7-82) and Soil Screening Guidance: Technical Background Document (EPA/540/R95/128).
+The current factor values and benchmarks published in the SCDM Web Query and changes noted in the SCDM Change Control and Errata Sheet (described below) supersede any previous values provided by SCDM.
+These values and benchmarks reflect the EPA's methodology for determining risk, as described in the EPA's Risk Assessment Guidance for Superfund (RAGS) Volume 1: Human Health Evaluation Manual, Part F: Supplemental Guidance for Inhalation Risk Assessment and Part B: Development of Risk-based Preliminary Remediation Goals (EPA-540-R-070-002/OSWER 9285.7-82) and Soil Screening Guidance: Technical Background Document (EPA/540/R95/128).